iamgique/esp32-aws-serverless/README.md

   - [Appendix](#appendix)

 ## General info
-This project is the handbook and using to keep the necessary source code to demo Internet of Things with AWS Serverless
+This repository is the handbook and store the necessary source code to do Internet of Things with AWS Serverless

+<b>Please be careful about the costs that may be incurred.</b>

 ![Visualize](https://github.com/iamgique/esp32-aws-serverless/blob/main/screenshot/screenshot02.png?raw=true)